Hardness and Approximation of Minimum Convex Partition: NP-hardness of CPNCS

 \section{NP-hardness of CPNCS}

 Let us consider the CPNCS problem with additional constraints on the input point set $P$.
-Let us denote by $L$ the set of lines that contain at least three points in $P$.
-We consider the CPNCS problem on $P$ such that there are no five collinear points, the lines in $L$ are in three possible directions, and a point $p\in P$ is contained in at most one line in $L$.
+We consider the CPNCS problem on a $3$-directed point set $P$ with set of directions $L$, such that there are no five collinear points, and a point $p\in P$ is contained in at most one line in $L$.
 We show that CPNCS is NP-hard, even for such constrained point sets.

 Kratochv{\'\i}l and Ne{\v{s}}et{\v{r}}il have shown that \emph{Maximum Independent Set in Intersection Graphs of Segments} is NP-hard, even when the segments lie in only three possible directions~\cite{kratochvil1990independent}.
 The problems corresponds to finding a maximum set of pairwise non-intersecting segments.
 There is an additional constraint that no two parallel segments intersect.
 We do a reduction from this problem to CPNCS with the additional constraints.
+The reductions is illustrated in Figure~\ref{fig:NPCPNCS}.
 Let us consider a set of such line segments.
-We shift the segments such that no three endpoints are on a line, and each segment does not contain an endpoint of another segment, without changing the corresponding intersection graph.
-We replace each of them by four collinear points, that lie on the segment.
-There is a pair of points close to one endpoint of the segment, and the other pair close the other endpoint.
+We first shift the segments so that no two segments are aligned.
+Since no two parallel segments intersect, this does not change the intersection graph.
+We also extend some segments such that if two segments intersect, then the intersection is in the relative interiors of the segments.
+We replace each segment by four collinear points, that lie on the segment.
+Let us consider a segment $s$ with endpoints $u$ and $v$.
+By construction, there is a connected subset of $s$ that contains $u$ but no intersection point between $s$ and another segment.
+We add two points in this connected subset.
+The same holds with $v$, and we add two other points in the corresponding connected subset of $s$ that contains $v$.
 We do it such that three points are collinear only if they lie on the same segment of the input set.
-Also, the pair of points $p,q$ on one end of a segment $t$ are so close that no other segment crosses the segment between $p$ and $q$.
-Moreover, every segments that intersects with $s$ crosses it between the two pairs of points.
 It is clear that the point set satisfies our constraints.

 We denote by $n$ the number of segments.
 We claim that there is an independent set of $s$ segments if and only if there is a covering of the points with $2n-s$ non-crossing segments.
 Assume there is an independent set of $s$ segments, and let us show the existence of a covering with $2n-s$ elements.
 For each segment in the independent set, we take it in the covering.
 For the other segments, we take two segments to cover the four points: one for each pair of close points.
 Therefore we have covered the points with $s+2(n-s)$ segments, which are non-crossing by assumption.